Skip to code content (skip section selection)

 (3) Not all divisions of land constitute subdivisions that are subject to regulation under this chapter.
 However, to ensure that such divisions are in fact exempt from the requirements of this chapter, all plats creating a division of land shall be presented to the Planning Director before recordation in the Johnston County Registry and the Planning Director shall indicate on the face of the plat that the division is exempt from the provisions of this chapter if that is the case.

 (D) Delegation of authority.
-The Town Council delegates review and approval authority for all minor plats and final plats to the Planning Director, with review by the Technical Review Committee.
+The Town Council delegates review and approval authority for all preliminary plats and final plats to the Planning Director, with review by the Technical Review Committee.

-(E) Unlawful to record plat without final or minor plat approval.
-It shall be unlawful to offer and cause to be recorded any final plat within the town limits with the Johnston County Register of Deeds unless the plat bears the endorsement and approval of the Planning Director or Town Clerk.
+(E) Unlawful to record plat without final or preliminary plat approval.
+Except as described above, it shall be unlawful to offer and cause to be recorded any final plat within the town limits with the County Register of Deeds unless the plat bears the endorsement and approval of the Planning Director or Town Clerk.

 (1) MINOR SUBDIVISION.